pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 `R1` with the acquisition of the limbo list in `C1`.

 We only need that pairing very rarely, when a thread actually executes the cleanup function.
-The amortisation strategy guarantees doesn't happen too quickly, and we can always increase the amortisation factor if we're generating tiny amounts of garbage very quickly.
+The amortisation strategy guarantees we don't scan records all the time, and we can always increase the amortisation factor if we're generating tiny amounts of garbage very quickly.

 It kind of sucks that we have to incur a full fence on the fast read